auth0/docs/articles/extensions/custom-social-extensions.md

-# Custom Social Connections
+# Auth0 Extension: Custom Social Connections

-Custom Social Connections allows you to easily manage multiple social connections.
+The Custom Social Connections extension allows you to easily manage multiple social connections.

 ## Setting Up a New Social Connection

-To install the Custom Social Connection app, click on the appropriate box on the main Extensions page of the Management Portal.
+To install the Custom Social Connection app, click on the "Custom Social Connections" box on the main Extensions page of the Management Portal.
 You will be prompted to install the app.

 ![](/media/articles/extensions/installing-custom-social-connections.png)